-- If Congregations are unable to take advantage of a Section 105 Plan, there is another option. - In December 2016, The 21st Century Cures Act created the QSEHRA (Qualified Small Employer Health Reimbursement Arrangement). - A QSEHRA allows certain small employers to give their employees pre-tax dollars to pay for premiums & other medical expenses, so long as the QSEHRA meets certain standards.
+- The 21st Century Cures Act also created the QSEHRA (Qualified Small Employer Health Reimbursement Arrangement). - A QSEHRA allows certain small employers to give their employees pre-tax dollars to pay for premiums & other medical expenses, so long as the QSEHRA meets certain standards.

-- Small employers can offer HRAs on a stand-alone basis to employees, & employees may use funds in qualifying HRAs to buy individual health insurance. - Maximum annual employer contribution for 2022 (must be prorated per month of coverage): - \$5,450 per year for an HRA covering only the employee - \$11,050 for an HRA covering the employee & their family
+- Small employers can offer HRAs on a stand-alone basis to employees, & employees may use funds in qualifying HRAs to buy individual health insurance. - Maximum annual employer contribution (must be prorated per month of coverage): - \$5,450 per year (in 2022) for an HRA covering only the employee - \$11,050 per year (in 2022) for an HRA covering the employee & his/her family